 - Class Risk;

 - Currency Fluctuation/Exchange Rate Variations Risk;

 - Cyber Security Risk;

 - Depositary Receipts Risk;

 - Derivative Risk;

 - Emerging Markets Risk;

 - Equity Securities Risk;

 - Exchange Traded Funds Risk;

 - Foreign Securities Risk;

 - Forward Contracts Risk;

 - Futures Contracts Risk;

 - Large Redemption Risk;

 - Liquidity Risk;

 - Market Risk;

 - Portfolio Management Risk;

 - Portfolio Turnover Risk;

 - Regulatory Risk;

 - Securities Lending, Repurchase and Reverse Repurchase Risk;

 - Short Selling Risk;

 - Stock Connect Risk and

-• Tax Risk.
+- Tax Risk.

-On May 31, 2022, two (2) Unitholders each held Units representing more than 10% of the net asset value of the Fund (approximately 37.0% of the net asset value of the Fund).
-Accordingly, the Fund also has Large Redemption Risk as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" on page 63 of this Simplified Prospectus.
+On May 31, 2023, two (2) Unitholders held Units representing more than 10% of the net asset value of the Fund (approximately 38.9% of the net asset value of the Fund).
+Accordingly, the Fund also has Large Redemption Risk as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" in this Simplified Prospectus.

 We have classified this Fund's risk level as medium.
-See "Investment Risk Classification Methodology" on page 91 of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.
+See "Investment Risk Classification Methodology" of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.